N-benitha/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying content in another file
+duplicating last line of file